WSSU opens preseason camp on Wednesday with first full practice scheduled for Friday morning

-The optimism was flowing as Winston-Salem State opened preseason football camp at Bowman Gray Stadium on Wednesday afternoon.
+The optimism was flowing Wednesday afternoon as Winston-Salem State opened preseason football camp at Bowman Gray Stadium.

-The heavy lifting doesn’t start until Friday morning with the first scheduled practice.
-Coach Robert Massey isn’t shy about what he plans to do once that 6 a.m. practice begins.
+Although the heavy lifting doesn’t start until Friday morning with the first scheduled practice, and Coach Robert Massey isn’t shy about what he plans to do once that 6 a.m. practice begins.

 “We’ll be running a lot,” he said.
 “I don’t care what position they play everybody is going to be in shape because that’s one thing we can control.”